explore

 Rab Kinetic Plus 2 Jacket: I’ve owned this jacket for years and it is simply one of the most versatile and revolutionary pieces of outdoor gear I have.
 A soft shell that stands up to conditions like a hard shell.
 I like it so much I got it for Quin a couple years ago for Christmas and now he’s a convert too.

 Smartwool Merino 250 Baselayer 1/4-Zip: I own the women’s version of this top (in multiple colors) and it’s the best!
 Super comfortable, warm, and breathable.
-Plus, wool is an awesome sustainable fabric.
+Plus, merino wool is an awesome sustainable fabric.

 Arc’teryx Hooded Down Jacket: A solid down jacket is one of the most useful pieces of gear or clothing that you could give someone.
 The weight to warmth ratio can’t be beat.
 Plus, they are just as useful wandering around town on chilly days as they are in the mountains.

 ExOfficio Give-N-Go 2.0 Boxer : Every guy needs em!
 Might as well get some that are designed to keep up with his active lifestyle.
 I bought a pair of these for Quin a couple years ago and they quickly became his favorite.
-When you live in a van quality over quantity is the name of the game and ExOfficio Boxers make it easy to stay fresh on the road, trail, or wherever life takes you.

-MICROspikes Traction System: One of the most useful item of winter gear that I own – and not just for hiking!
+One of the most useful items of winter gear that I own – and not just for hiking!
 When snow turns to ice and everything from the sidewalk to mountain trails ice up these will literally keep you on your feet.
-They come in a wide range of sizes for men and women and easily slip over whatever shoes you happen to be wearing.

 Click Image To Shop The Perfect Gift For Mountain Men